 Choose a topic that you can focus on and build an entire blog around.
 It is important to find something you love because at the end of the day, what you write on your blog has to make you happy.
 If you’re stuck writing about a topic you are not passionate about, your blog will not succeed.

 Some people say to have a very specific niche and others say you don’t need a very narrow niche.
-It’s up to you about what you’re passionate writing about.
+It’s up to you for what you’re passionate about writing.
 I love many things and did not want to limit myself to what I could write, but then many months later I ended up rebranding to a more specific focus.